Serena withdraws from French Open

 Williams, who turned 39 this week, was due to play her second round matchup at Roland Garros Wednesday, but after a warm-up decided the injury was too severe.

-Williams suffered the achilles injury during her semi-final loss to Victoria Azarenka in the U.S. Open last month.
+Williams suffered the achilles injury during her semi-final loss to Victoria Azarenka in the U.S. Open earlier in the month.

 Since she resumed her career in 2018 after a maternity break, she has remained one title behind the record 24 Grand Slam titles claimed by Australian Margaret Court.

-Note: EDITOR'S NOTE: The previous version of this video incorrectly stated that Serena Williams suffered an injury last month at the U.S. Open, when it actually was earlier this month.